Yaroslav-95/revela/README.md

 ## TODO:

 * Add exif tags to template hashmap.
-* Re-render album html when an album.ini has changed.
 * Better test coverage? (if I am not too lazy).
 * Document templates.